esto-openscan/OpenScan3-pi-gen/README.md

 For instructions on using the generated images, see the [image documentation](DOCUMENTATION.md).

-This is a work in progress and should be considered experimental.

 ## Repository Layout

 - `pi-gen/` &mdash; upstream pi-gen submodule.
 Do not modify directly; keep customizations outside.